 - Heat olive oil in a large pot over medium heat.
 (I used an enameled cast-iron Dutch oven.)

-- Cook onion, stirring often, until soft, about 5 minutes.
-Add garlic, stir in, and cook 1 minute.
+- Add onion and cook, stirring often, until softened, about 5 minutes.
+Add garlic, stir, and cook for 1 minute.

-- Stir in basil, oregano, salt, black pepper and crushed red pepper flakes.
+- Stir in basil, oregano, black pepper and crushed red pepper flakes.
 Cook for 1 minute.
-Stir in canned tomatoes and broth.
+Stir in the canned tomatoes and vegetable broth.
 Bring to a simmer.

-- Stir in tortellini, kale and fresh tomatoes (see text above on how to peel if you are doing so).
-Cook 6 minutes or until the tortellini are cooked through.
+- Stir in tortellini, kale and fresh roma tomatoes (see text above on how to peel if you are doing so).
+Cook for 6 to 8 minutes or until the tortellini are cooked through.
+Season with salt to taste.

 - To serve, divide the soup into bowls and garnish (if desired) with grated Parmesan cheese.
 Enjoy!

-- Canned tomatoes can vary in salt content, so keep that in mind before adding salt.
+- Canned tomatoes can vary in salt content, so keep that in mind when adding salt.

 - The tortellini used in this tomato tortellini soup were cheese filled.
 You can used whatever variety you wish.